Homepage of the site 'What to do with your life?'

 Adopt realistic models

-Many spirituality books take the Dalai Lama or Buddha as an example of an exemplary attitude.
-These are bad examples, just as if we took the example of some super rich as a model of money management.
-Indeed, the Dalai Lama or Buddha are princes, that is to say they have a guaranteed high social position, so they can simply ignore social ambition and its tool generalized nepotism, without paying the price. .
-In addition, the report Buddhism, the law of silence which we refer to more broadly in the question 'What is an adult?' shows that these people who seem to be models because their lives have not confronted them with the problem, are not necessarily such in absolute terms.
+Many spirituality books use the Dalai Lama or Buddha as examples of exemplary behavior.
+These are poor examples, exactly like taking some super rich individuals as models for financial management.
+Indeed, the Dalai Lama or Buddha were princes, meaning they had a guaranteed high social status, so they could simply ignore social ambition and its tool, widespread nepotism, without paying the price.
+Moreover, the documentary Buddhism, the Law of Silence, to which we refer more broadly in the question 'What is an adult?' shows that people who seem like models because their lives have not confronted them with the problem are not necessarily models in the absolute sense.

-Good management of one's life means doing the best with what one has received in terms of favorable circumstances and personal gifts.
-Personal responsibility always comes into play, in the form of setting noble goals as opposed to behaving like a simple smartass who exploits one's environment, and carrying out in-depth work on oneself, but the result that one can reasonably achieve remains very variable from one individual to another.
+Proper management of life is to do the best one can with what one has received in terms of favorable circumstances and personal talents.
+Personal responsibility always plays a role, in the form of setting noble goals as opposed to behaving like a mere cunning opportunist who exploits their environment, and carrying out deep inner work, but the result that one can reasonably achieve varies greatly from one individual to another.

-Point 1. explains the alternative title envisaged for this site at the level of the introduction: small manual to no longer be fooled by rhetoricians.
+Point 1. explains the alternative title considered for this site at the introduction level: a small manual for no longer being deceived by rhetoric experts.

-Regarding point 2, see questions 'Why do humans reason massively wrong?'
-And 'What conditions must be met to produce serious reasoning?'.
+Regarding point 2, see the questions 'Why do humans reason in mass error?' and 'What are the conditions to meet in order to produce a serious reasoning?'.

-Regarding point 3, see question 'What is an adult?'
+Regarding point 3, see the question 'What is an adult?'

-Regarding point 4, see question 'What is impermanence?'
+Regarding point 4, see the question 'What is impermanence?'

 2022-09-05 20:34:38 u200bu200bJulie deconstructing herself